Prince-Gonzales/The-Range/README.md

 - Uses real‑time 3D rendering to simulate a training range with dynamic targets
 - Pointer‑lock controls, physics‑like motion, collision checks, spatial audio
 - Structured difficulty tiers that scaffold learning from fundamentals to mastery
-- Designed for future WebXR integration to extend to VR headsets

 ## Features
 - Three difficulty modes with tuned target count, speed, and timing